dynamoose/dynamoose/docs/api/Query.md

 If you pass an object into `Model.query` the object for each key should contain the comparison type.
 For example, in the last example above, `contains` was our comparison type.
 This comparison type must match one of the comparison type functions listed on this page.

-**Please note:** `Model.query()` combines both the `KeyConditionExpression` and the `FilterExpression` from DynamoDB.
+Please note: `Model.query()` combines both the `KeyConditionExpression` and the `FilterExpression` from DynamoDB.
 If you query for an attribute that you defined as your hashKey (partition key) or rangeKey (sort key) DynamoDB will use `KeyConditionExpression`.
-This is the most performant and cost efficient way and we highly recommend setting hashKey (partition key) and rangeKey (sortKey) that you can query for.
-If you query for attributes that are not defined as your hashKey (partition key) or rangeKey (sortKey) DynamoDB might select more items at first which could have a bad impact on performance and costs.
-Also consider using secondary indexes instead.
+This could be the most performant and cost efficient way to query for.
+If querying for attributes that are not defined as your hashKey/partition key or rangeKey/sort key DynamoDB might select more items at first and then filter the result which could have a bad impact on performance and costs.

 ## Conditionals